Quantitative Methodologies Pilot Program (QuMP)

 |Monday, December 10, 2018||Review Process Finished|

 *Exact date may vary.
 These pilot funds are made possible through an institutional award made by the National Center for Advancing Translational Sciences (NCATS); as a result, projects that are selected by CTSI must be submitted to NCATS for administrative approval.
 The review cannot be completed until all required regulatory approvals are submitted, and the review process itself lasts at least four weeks.
 To ensure a prompt start of funding, CTSI staff will work with accepted teams to prepare and submit the necessary materials.

-Funds are available to support one project at the level of $20,000 over one year.
-The funding cycle will run from September 1, 2017 through August 31, 2018; no extensions of this award period will be made.
+Applicants can request up to $10,000 in direct costs, with a maximum funding period of one year.
+The funding cycle will run from February 1, 2019 through January 31, 2020; no extensions of this award period will be made.
 Funding cannot start until all necessary regulatory approvals have been received (IRB, hSCRO, IBC, CORID, IACUC).

 WHAT TYPES OF PROJECTS WILL BE CONSIDERED?

-Funding through QuMP is offered to investigators in order to foster innovative research.
+Funding through QuMP is available to masters or doctoral students who are working under the supervision of a faculty mentor in order to foster innovative research.
 Eligible projects must involve either: